Page Editor: Norman Jackson

 Page last Reviewed: 09 Dec 2017

-If you are concerned that the speed measured using the BBC test is much lower than it should be then it's worth reading the following notes (sorry about the length but there is a lot to this broadband business!)
+If you are concerned that the speed measured is much lower than it should be then it's worth reading the following notes (sorry about the length but there is a lot to this broadband business!)

 If you are getting over 4000kbps, then it's likely that at present you can do most things on the internet with a decent quality of service (even HD iPlayer) so it's probably not worth worrying about.

 Lots of things can affect your broadband speed and many of these are beyond the responsibility or control of your service provider (i.e. after the master telephone socket in your property).
 In fact many of the causes of reduced speed are found within the property and BT may charge you £130 if they are called out and find the problem is with your equipment.
 Here are a few things that you can and should try before contacting your service provider.